 However, with great benefits come great responsibility.

 You were brought in to take the organization to the next level, but you may find challenges larger and more complex than you anticipated.

-With the right attitude and a methodical approach, wealth management COOs can make improvements their firm's operation.
+With the right attitude and a methodical approach, wealth management COOs can make improvements in their new firm's operation.